x-awaken/llmui/README.md

 ## install

+1. locally
-1. copy the llmui.py in your work directory
+  2. copy the llmui.py in your work directory
-2. run the command "streamlit run llmui.py"
+  3. run the command "streamlit run llmui.py"

 ## how to use